asanCar/cloud-engineer-course/docs/module_5/chapter_14.md

     - **Example `StorageClass`:**

-            ```
+      ```yaml
       # storageclass-example.yaml
       apiVersion: storage.k8s.io/v1
       kind: StorageClass
       metadata:
         name: standard-ssd # Name of the storage class
       provisioner: kubernetes.io/aws-ebs # Specific to AWS EBS, other providers have different provisioners
       parameters:
         type: gp3 # General Purpose SSD (gp3) volume type for AWS
         fsType: ext4 # Filesystem type
       reclaimPolicy: Retain # Or Delete.
 Retain means the PV is kept after PVC is deleted.
       allowVolumeExpansion: true
       mountOptions:
         - debug
       volumeBindingMode: Immediate # Or WaitForFirstConsumer
-            # ---
       ```

     - Example PersistentVolumeClaim (PVC):

-            This PVC requests storage from the standard-ssd StorageClass defined above.
+      > This PVC requests storage from the standard-ssd StorageClass defined above.

-            ```
+      ```yaml
       # pvc-example.yaml
       apiVersion: v1
       kind: PersistentVolumeClaim
       metadata:
         name: my-app-pvc # Name of the PVC
         namespace: my-application
       spec:
         accessModes:
           - ReadWriteOnce # Can be mounted as read-write by a single node
                           # Other modes: ReadOnlyMany, ReadWriteMany, ReadWriteOncePod
         resources:
           requests:
             storage: 10Gi # Request 10 GiB of storage
         storageClassName: standard-ssd # Requests storage from this StorageClass
-            # ---
       ```

     - Example Pod using the PVC:

-            This Pod mounts the volume claimed by my-app-pvc into one of its containers.
+      > This Pod mounts the volume claimed by my-app-pvc into one of its containers.

-            ```
+      ```yaml
       # pod-with-pvc-example.yaml
       apiVersion: v1
       kind: Pod
       metadata:
         name: my-app-pod
         namespace: my-application
       spec:
         containers:
           - name: my-app-container
             image: nginx:latest # Example image
             ports:
               - containerPort: 80
             volumeMounts:
               - name: my-app-storage # Name of the volumeMount, must match a volume name below
                 mountPath: /usr/share/nginx/html # Path inside the container where the volume is mounted
         volumes:
           - name: my-app-storage # Name of the volume, referenced by volumeMounts
             persistentVolumeClaim:
               claimName: my-app-pvc # Name of the PVC to use
-            # ---
       ```

 ## 14.6: Configuration Management